What is Lung Cancer?

 - By 2022, about 2.4 million new cases occurred and 1.8 million people died from lung cancer worldwide.

-- Lung cancer came in first place as the most frequent cancer among men and the leading cause of cancer deaths among them, while in second place for women following breast cancer.
+- For men, it’s the most common cancer and the leading cause of cancer deaths, while the second among women following breast cancer.

 - Chest pain.